 Although there are many devoted people living in Israel today who wish to serve only the God of Abraham, there are many others who live only to serve the flesh and their own selves.
 Many continue to reject the Word of God by worshiping idols, aborting life, and practicing sexual lifestyles that are contrary to Scripture.

 In fact, the leadership of Tel Aviv has been working for years to make this city more attractive to a young generation of tourists by promoting Tel Aviv as the friendliest city in the world for gays and lesbians.

 As well, the State of Israel supports abortions for, among other reasons, pregnancies resulting from illicit relationships, including adultery.
 And over 99% of abortion applications are granted.

 This figure represents a little over a day’s work at Treblinka, the Nazi death camp where 1.2 million Jews lost their lives.
-The only remaining survivor from that camp, Samuel Willenberg, who lives in Israel recalls the similarities:
+The last remaining survivor from that camp, Samuel Willenberg, who lived in Israel recalled the similarities:

 “The days of slavery at Treblinka were filled with never-ending horrors.
 When forced to sort victims’ belongings, the men often found newborn babies amongst the piles which the Nazis would take and burn alive in fire-filled pits.”
 One might call this the Nazi birth-control system.
 (Daily Mail)

 The warnings of destruction that Micah gave to the people of Israel then are just as relevant to those today who act as enemies of God, thinking no harm can befall them.
 But the hope of reconciliation is available for all of us if we would follow Yeshua, doing justice, loving kindness, and walking humbly with our God.